MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/README.md

 ### Application structure

-For our Flask web application, we are going to use the Model-View_Controller pattern.
-This model seprates the input, the processing and the output of the apps in three components: Models, Views and Controllers (Six Benefits Of Using MVC Model For Effective Web Application Development, n.d.).
-This separation can be very helpful for our project because if the requirements changes, these will not affect the whole architecture of the model.
+For our Flask web application, we are going to use the Model-View-Controller pattern.
+This model separates the input, the processing and the output of the apps into three components: Models, Views and Controllers (Six Benefits Of Using MVC Model For Effective Web Application Development, n.d.).
+This separation can be very helpful for our project because if the requirements change, these will not affect the whole architecture of the model.

 #### Models
-The first step is to design the models using the Data Driven Design (DDD) approach, where nouns, adjectives and verbs suggest classes, attributes and method, respectively.
+The first step is to design the models using the Data Driven Design (DDD) approach, where nouns, adjectives and verbs suggest classes, attributes and methods, respectively.
 Thus, using User Stories, we selected the following 8 models for our app.
-Attributes and methods for each of the classes are defined in the with UML class diagrams below.
+Attributes and methods for each of the classes are defined in the UML class diagrams below.

 1. Account
 2. Metric